A Stellar Quines and Citizens Theatre co-production

 Part of our Citizens Women season.

-Date Time Information 19 Oct 8pm Cove Burgh Hall, tickets on sale soon.
-22 Oct 7.30pm Paisley Arts Centre book tickets here 24 Oct 7pm The Pearce Institute, tickets on sale soon.
-25 Oct 7.30pm Beacon Arts Centre book tickets here 26 Oct 7pm St. Francis Community Centre, tickets on sale soon.
-27 Oct 7pm Barmulloch Community Centre, tickets on sale soon.
-29 Oct 8pm Traverse Theatre book tickets here 30 Oct 8pm Traverse Theatre book tickets here 31 Oct 7pm Barlanark Community Centre, tickets on sale soon.
-1 Nov 7.30pm Dunoon Burgh Hall, tickets on sale soon.
-2 Nov 7pm The Whiteinch Centre, tickets on sale soon.
+Date Time Information 17 Oct 6pm Barrowfield Community Centre, book tickets here 18 Oct 2pm Barrowfield Community Centre, book tickets here 19 Oct 8pm Cove Burgh Hall, book tickets here 22 Oct 7.30pm Paisley Arts Centre book tickets through venue 24 Oct 7pm The Pearce Institute, book tickets here 25 Oct 7.30pm Beacon Arts Centre, book tickets through venue 26 Oct 7pm St. Francis Community Centre, book tickets here 27 Oct 7pm Barmulloch Community Centre, book tickets here 29 Oct 8pm Traverse Theatre book tickets through venue 30 Oct 8pm Traverse Theatre book tickets through venue 31 Oct 7pm Barlanark Community Centre, book tickets here 1 Nov 7.30pm Dunoon Burgh Hall, book tickets here 2 Nov 7pm The Whiteinch Centre, book tickets here

 Cast & Creative Team